Dhammadeep4/BankingApp/README.md

-#Banking-System
+#Banking-App

-This app is made to complete Task#2 of Graduate Rotational Intership Program(GRIP) of The Sparks Foundation i.e.,Basic Banking System in an android app.
+This app was created while completing internship at TSF-GRIP, the task reequired to complete was build Basic Banking App

 By using this app,User can see their bank details and can transfer money to other user's.
 Then, his/her can able see their transactions history.